AutodeskGames/stingray-docs/source/interactive_help/getting_started/common_windows/asset_browser.md

 - **Window > Asset Browser**

-The **Asset Browser** is the main way to browse and import assets in your game project.
+The **Asset Browser** is the main way to browse and import assets in your project.
 It includes two main view panels, the folder or tree view, and the file view.
 Both areas include several controls that let you browse or search for assets efficiently.

 ![Asset Browser Overview](../../images/comp_asset_browser.png)